 - To get rid of the toxins from an alcoholic’s body: Alcohol is toxic to the body.
 Till the toxins leave a person’s body and he is fully cleansed, he cannot proceed to the next stage of the treatment process.

 - To ensure a smooth progression to the subsequent stages of addiction treatment: Alcohol also damages the brain and clouds the thinking and reasoning processes.
-The presence of alcohol in the person’s body may impair his or her ability to think straight enough to appreciate the necessity of the treatment process.
+The presence of alcohol in the body may impair the patient’s ability to think straight enough to appreciate the necessity of the treatment process.
 When the toxins clear out, he or she can be reasoned with and persuaded into taking part in the subsequent stages of treatment.
 This eventually improves the outcome of the treatment.

 How Long is Alcohol Detox?